 Activities:Trekking and Hiking

 You will be met by a representative of Black Diamond Expeditions and transferred to the hotel.
-Remainder of the afternoon at leisure.
-A pre-trek briefing will be given around 5pm where arrangements will be made for the distribution of your kit bag, sleeping bag and down/fibrefill jacket.
+You will have the rest of the afternoon at leisure.
+A pre-trek briefing will be given around 5pm where arrangements will be made for the distribution of your kit bag, sleeping bag and down/fibre filled jacket.
 Evening drinks are held in the hotel for all Black Diamond Expeditions clients arriving today.
-Drinks and snacks will generally be served from 6:30 pm until 7:15pm, and this is a great opportunity to get acquainted with your fellow group members before heading out to dinner.
+Drinks and snacks will generally be served from 6:30 pm until 7:15 pm, and this is a great opportunity to get acquainted with your fellow group members before heading out to dinner.

 We travel west from Kathmandu towards Pokhara, following the winding road over the valley rim and down alongside the Trisuli River.
-This is a busy road and there is much to see.
+Despite being a busy road, there is much more to see.
 We are also reminded of our journey's aim; to trek among the mighty Himalaya, with the Annapurna, Ganesh and of course Manaslu ranges intermittently in view.
-We turn off the main road shortly after Mugling and follow the Dorandi Khola northwards to Gorkha and Arughat Bazaar.
-Our first nights camp is set beside the Buri Gandhaki river.
+We turn off the main road shortly after Mugling and follow the Doraundi Khola northwards to Gorkha and Arughat Bazaar.
+Our first night camp is set beside the Budhi Gandaki river.

-An easy walk today along the banks of the Buri Gandakhi river.
+An easy walk today along the banks of the Budhii Gandaki river.
 We enjoy clear views of the Ganesh and Shringi Himal as we pass through numerous Gurung villages before reaching our camp in a small village beside the river at Liding.

-Today's walk follows a trail of constant ups and downs through forest as we continue to head upstream along the Buri Gandakhi.
+Today's walk follows a trail of constant ups and downs through forest as we continue to head upstream along the Budhi Gandaki.
 We descend to the wide, sandy riverbed for lunch then continue along a winding mountain path overlooking the river.
 The forest then gives way to farmland as the valley again opens up and we stop to make our camp.

-The Buri Gandakhi gorge is narrow with sheer cliffs on either side and the morning's trail begins by following a cliff path along the east bank before passing hot springs at Tatopani and then crossing the Dodan Khola.
-As we begin to climb, the Buri Gandakhi valley undergoes dramatic change, widening considerably and with white sandy beaches at the riverside.
+The Budhi Gandaki gorge is narrow with sheer cliffs on either side and the morning's trail begins by following a cliff path along the east bank before passing hot springs at Tatopani and then crossing the Dodan Khola.
+As we begin to climb, the Budhi Gandaki valley undergoes dramatic change, widening considerably and with white sandy beaches at the riverside.
 The trail then heads up a steep ridge before a long descent to the river.
-We enjoy a spectacular campsite tonight at Yaru Khola.
+We enjoy a spectacular campsite tonight at Aaru Khola.

 A day of relatively easy ups and downs as we follow the river upstream.
 We cross a number of tributaries before arriving at our camp beside the river at Philim.

 Continuing on, we occasionally have to trek high above the river to skirt around narrow gorges that prohibit a path.
 The trail takes us through pine forest scattered with rhododendron.
-We make our way to the lower trail which again follows the Buri Gandakhi below the Gurung village of Ngak and camp an hour's walk past Deng.
+We make our way to the lower trail which again follows the Budhi Gandaki below the Gurung village of Ngak and camp an hour's walk past Deng.

 We climb initially and then descend to cross a suspension bridge to the opposite bank.
-There are more riverside undulations and mani walls and chortens may be seen, signs of the distinctly Tibetan territory into which we are entering.
+There are more riverside undulations and many walls and chortens may be seen, signs of the distinctly Tibetan territory into which we are entering.
 The valley trail keeps to the northern bank below the village of Bih.
 Bih is known for its family of master stone carvers and along the trail today we see flat stones carved with intricate figures and stupas.
-Just past Bih we catch glimpses of the Shringi Himal and continue along the northern bank of the Buri Gandakhi until we reach the dominantly Tibetan village of Ghap for lunch.
+Just past Bih, we catch glimpses of the Shringi Himal and continue along the northern bank of the Budhi Gandaki until we reach the dominantly Tibetan village of Ghap for lunch.
 We then continue up through the forest densely vegetated with pine and birch to our jungle camp amongst the trees just before Namru.

-We descend to cross the Damonan Khola then ascend again along a narrow path through the forest to Namru with its check post then continue through the forest path past small Tibetan villages towards Ligaon.
-It is likely that we will encounter our first yak today and there is also a troop of monkeys who often come down to the river here to drink.
-We have uninterrupted views behind us of Ganesh III and IV and Baudha Peak and to our right the Kutang Himal stands high as the natural border between Nepal and Tibet.
-Before us our first real mountain panorama opens up with the peaks of Himalchuli (7893m), Peak 29 (7871m) and finally Manaslu (8163m).
+We descend to cross the Damonan Khola then ascend again along a narrow path through the forest to Namru with its check post then continue through the forest path past small Tibetan villages towards Lho Gaun.
+It is likely that we will encounter our first Yak today and there is also a troop of monkeys that often come down to the river for water to drink.
+Behind us, we have uninterrupted views of Ganesh III and IV and Bauddha Peak and to our right the Kutang Himal stands high as the natural border between Nepal and Tibet.
+Before us, our first real mountain panorama opens up with the peaks of Himalchuli (7893m), Peak 29 (7871m) and finally Manaslu (8163m).